The Restriction-Extension Operator on Lebesgue spaces with symmetries and applications to PDEs: Introduction

-We first recapitulate the proof for the Restriction-Extension operator in the nonsymmetric setting in order to point out the difficulties that we have to overcome in our analysis.
+We first recapitulate the proof of the optimal estimates for the Restriction-Extension operator in the nonsymmetric setting in order to explain the difficulties that we have to overcome in our analysis.
 As we recall below in Proposition~\ref{prop:AsymptoticsJ}, $T$ is a convolution operator with an explicitly known, radially symmetric and oscillatory kernel function $\mathcal J(|\cdot|)$ that we define in~\eqref{eq:defJ}, i.e., $Tf=\mathcal J(|\cdot|)\ast f$.
 The pointwise bounds for $\mathcal J$ and resulting integrability properties are, however, not sufficient to derive the optimal mapping properties for $T$.
-To take the oscillatory nature into account, the operator is splitted dyadically according to $T= T_0 + \sum_{j=1}^\infty T_j$ where $T_0$ is a harmless bounded linear operator and $T_j f = (\chi(2^{-j}|\cdot|)\mathcal J(|\cdot|))\ast f$ for $j\in\N$.
+To take the oscillatory nature into account, the operator is splitted dyadically according to $T= T_0 + \sum_{j=1}^\infty T_j$ where $T_0$ is a harmless bounded linear operator of convolution type and $T_j f = (\chi(2^{-j}|\cdot|)\mathcal J(|\cdot|))\ast f$ for $j\in\N$.
 The cut-off function $\chi$ is needed to localize the kernel function $\mathcal J$ inside an annulus with inner and outer radius both comparable to $2^j$.
 The pointwise bounds for $\mathcal J$ and Young's Convolution Inequality then imply

 after one line of computations.
 Moreover, the Stein-Tomas Theorem yields the estimate